 We charge a basic fee of $425 for adult dogs we place with new families ($530 for puppies under 6 months old).
 This cost goes towards covering some of the veterinary, training and food expenses incurred in rescuing and re-homing the individual pet.
 Invariably our costs exceed this amount considerably, however, we believe every one of our dogs is worth every cent we invest in them.
 Our long-termers are available for a special fee of $320, which includes four one-on-one training sessions with one of our trainers.

-As such, visitors to the refuge are asked to complete a questionnaire which will assist with this process.
+As such, visitors to the Refuge are asked to complete an adoption questionnaire (Word doc) with the assistance of a member of our Adoption Team as this will help guide the adoption process.
 Every dog we re-home is sold on the understanding that it may be returned if it does not prove suitable for its new owners.
 Our aim is solely to match the right dog with the right individual or family.